LiquidFun/adventofcode/README.md

 * 2021: There is a solution for each problem in Julia.
 Sometimes there is a Python or APL solution as well.
 I'm trying out Julia for the first time, mostly focusing on short and elegant code.

----

-The graphic above has been created with [this](days_plot.py) script.
-Feel free to use it in your own repositories.